 Boston Ferns in General

 They look beautiful in the hanging baskets, sitting on a table, or planted in a garden to create a border.
 Besides that, you can also plant them in the ground directly.
-Because of their versatility, you can pair them with flowering annuals regardless of the color to make a charming focal point in combination planting.
+Because of their versatility, you can pair them with flowering annuals regardless of color to make a charming focal point in combination planting.

 Benefits of Repotting Boston Fern